We're sorry. An error has occurred

 BISACs:

-FAMILY & RELATIONSHIPS / Parenting / General, Child care and upbringing: advice for parents, FAMILY & RELATIONSHIPS / Attention Deficit Disorder (ADD-ADHD), SELF-HELP / Communication & Social Skills, FAMILY & RELATIONSHIPS / Autism Spectrum Disorders, Teaching of students with different educational needs, Children’s / Teenage personal and social topics: Disability, impairments and special needs
+FAMILY & RELATIONSHIPS / Parenting / General, Child care and upbringing: advice for parents, FAMILY & RELATIONSHIPS / Attention Deficit Disorder (ADD-ADHD), SELF-HELP / Communication & Social Skills, FAMILY & RELATIONSHIPS / Autism Spectrum Disorders, Teaching of students with different educational needs

-Heidi Girvan was an elementary teacher for many years at schools including Royal St. George’s College and The Sterling Hall School.
-After advocating for one of her own children to receive a Psychoeducational Assessment as well as an Individualized Education Plan, she realized how confusing and emotional the process was.
-Heidi then started an educational consulting practice to help parents of children experiencing educational challenges navigate the system.
-Heidi lives in Toronto.
+Heidi Girvan is a former an elementary school teacher who advocated for one of her own children to receive a psychoeducational assessment as well as an individualized education plan.
+After realizing how confusing and emotional the process was, Heidi started an educational consulting practice to help parents of children experiencing educational challenges navigate the system.
+She lives in Toronto.